khueue/ducc/report/ass4/report_ass4.md

     {StartLabel, EndLabel, FrameSize}

 The `StartLabel` and `EndLabel` are labels of the same form as indicated by `LastUsedLabel` above.
-Although they are the start and end label of the current scope.
-Initially when entering a scope, `StartLabel` and `EndLabel` is set to `nil`.
+They are used to mark the start and end of the current scope, respectively.
+Initially when entering a scope, `StartLabel` and `EndLabel` are set to `nil`.

-`FrameSize` is an integer value which denotes the frame size of the current scope.  and Initially when entering a scope, `FrameSize` is set to 0.
+`FrameSize` is an integer value which denotes the frame size of the current scope.
+Initially when entering a scope, `FrameSize` is set to 0.

 Note that `CurrentScopeData` is not preserved when leaving a scope.